 The age of the freelancer is here.
 And Fiverr is one of the most well know platforms that bring freelancers and buyers together in a single marketplace.

-The world is full of skilful people and when you increase the supply of a particular skill, you will most definitely see a fall in price.
+The world is full of skillful people and when you increase the supply of a particular skill, you will most definitely see a fall in price.

 Fiverr allows you to search for ‘gigs’ and pay for services at often much better prices than elsewhere.
 The logo for my site was purchased from Fiverr and I’ve used it for a bunch of other things as well.

-I’ve probably saved £1000+ using Fiverr over the years, and it’s one of my favourite ways to save money fast.
+I’ve probably saved £1000+ using Fiverr over the years, and it’s one of my favorite ways to save money fast.

 17. Make Money to Save Money